 Paralleled with National Donate Life Month, Grand Aire acknowledges April as our Organ Donation Awareness Month.

 Timely transportation plays a vital role when it comes to organ donation.
-We are proud to partner with many Organ Procurement Organizations and Transplant Centers nationwide and provide flights for donated organs and/or surgical teams.
+We are proud to partner with many Organ Procurement Organizations and Transplant Centers nationwide and provide medical air transport flights for donated organs and/or surgical teams.
 It is very important to us to build awareness and grow the donor list nationally so everyone that is on the waiting list can have a fighting chance at life.

 We would like to introduce you to Paige Hartley.
 Paige is a 24 year old woman who grew up in Bellbrook, Ohio, a city just outside of Dayton.
 Paige is a living organ donor who donated one of her kidneys last November.
 A living donor transplant is when an organ or portion of an organ from a healthy living person is donated to a transplant patient.
 As a living donor you are able to donate a kidney and portions of your intestines, liver, lung or pancreas.